blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="images/recall.png" width="300"/>
 <br>

 At the end of the day the name of the game in finance is to develop models or trading strategyies that beat their respective benchmarks.
-The final metric that the models will be judged against is whether or not employing the algorithm in a trading model beats a simle "buy and hold" strategy.
+The final metric that the models will be judged against is whether or not employing the algorithm in a trading model beats a simple "buy and hold" strategy.
 The net positive excess return of an active strategy above and beyond a certain index is known as "alpha".
-For this project alpha the benchmark is just simply investing in Bitcoin from the start to the end of the testing period and the active trading strategies are the machine learning classifier models.
+For this project the benchmark is just simply investing in Bitcoin from the start to the end of the testing period and the active trading strategies are the machine learning classifier models.
 The models will need to prove their superior profitability.
 ___

 ## II.
 Analysis

 ### Data Exploration
-As previously mentioned the source of the data for this project is blockain.info.
+As previously mentioned the source of the data for this project is blochain.info.
 The selection for the feature space is broken down below:

 Input Feature | Continuous or Categorial | Description
 --- | --- | ---